ranch steaks and carrots

 You know your baby backs and spare ribs, but have you tried boneless country style ribs?
 Cut closer to the shoulder of the pig, these ribs have denser marbling (read: more flavor and richness) than other cuts.

-They respond well to a variety of cooking methods, including low and slow and high-heat and fast.
-You can cook them up in a slow cooker with your favorite sauce, sear them in a cast iron pan and finish them off in the oven, or grill them.
-These boneless country style ribs with chimichurri pesto and jicama slaw ensure bold, bright flavors.
+They respond well to a variety of cooking methods, including low and slow as well as high-heat and fast.
+You can simmer them in a slow cooker with your favorite sauce, sear them in a cast iron pan and finish them off in the oven, or grill them.
+These boneless country style ribs with chimichurri pesto and jicama slaw are full of bold, bright flavors.

 Shaved Steak

-Thinly-sliced steak perhaps isn’t such a novel concept, but this shaved steak is trimmed from the rib section, and is consistently tender and full-flavored, unlike other thin-sliced beef you can buy at the store.
+Though you’ve surely seen thinly-sliced steak before, ButcherBox shaved steak is trimmed from the rib section, so it’s consistently tender and full-flavored, unlike other thin-sliced beef you can buy at the store.

-Shaved steak comes together quickly on the stovetop, so it lends itself to things like stir-fry, beef gyro meat, and sandwich meat.
-Hello, Philly Cheesesteaks.
-Or, chili cheesesteak stew?
+Shaved steak cooks fast on the stovetop, so it lends itself to things like stir-fry, beef gyro meat, and sandwich meat.
+Philly cheesesteak, anyone?

 Courtney Hamilton is a writer and editor with over seven years' experience in journalism, blogging, communications, and other media.
 She has written for publications like PaleoHacks, PaleoPlan, The Center for American Progress, OC Weekly, and more.